existentialstudios/DiscordJS-Bot-Template/README.md

 assign your bot permissions (Administrator).
 Copy the link, paste it in browser, choose a server(guild) to deploy to.
 You can bring the bot online by running "node index.js"

+## Commands
+Each command is its own file.
+The commands folder gets read in and any .js in the folder is treated as a command